 PHYSICAL EXAMINATION AND PARENT'S CONSENT/ATHLETICS - The Nebraska School Activities Association and the Lincoln Public Schools Board of Education requires each student who participates in any phase of the athletic program to have her/his parent's consent, an annual physical examination and an emergency information report.
 The required forms are available from the Director of Athletics or at https://home.lps.org/athletics/packet/.
 All forms must be properly processed and on file with the athletic director prior to any prospective team member participating in any interscholastic athletic team practice.
 The physical examination and parent consent forms must be completed after May 1 to be used for the following school year.

 MEDIA CENTER

 HOURS

-Library: Tuesday and Friday - 7:30 a.m. to 4:00 p.m.
-Monday, Wednesday and Thursday - 7:30 a.m. to 4:30 p.m.
+Library: Tuesday and Friday - 7:15 a.m. to 3:45 p.m.

-AV: Mon.-Fri. - 7:15 a.m. to 4:00 p.m.
+Monday, Wednesday and Thursday - 7:15 a.m. to 4:00 p.m.

 RULES